Everything you need to know in order for you to create a presentation that is just as stimulating as your content!

 12. FONT Choose alternative typefaces for marked sections of text.

 13. SIZE Change font size.
 Note: default font size is 14.
 This is the recommended size for body text.
 Use 10-12 for Captions.
-Use larger for emphasis or sub-heads
+Use larger for emphasis or sub-headings.

 14. BOLD, ITALIC, UNDERLINE, SUBSCRIPT, SUPERSCRIPT Change the basic format of a marked text.
 (NOTE: if you wish to use subscript or superscript in the Title, Author or Insitution-fields at the top of your template, you can copy-paste from this source.)